sven-ahrens/sven-ahrens/README.md

 ## Hello there 👋

-I’m Sven — born in ‘97.
-Old enough to appreciate the '90s and young enough to communicate exclusively in memes. :)
-I spent 7 years as a full-stack dev before switching gears to become a Solution Engineer, diving deep into cloud tech.

-This repo is my journey to master cloud engineering technologies — think containers, Kubernetes, Ansible, and w/e else the cloud holds

 From dev life to solutioneering, here’s a glimpse of what I’ve been building (not the full list, but you get the vibe):

 ### Engineering